haircommander/libpod/docs/podman-exec.1.md

 **--interactive**, **-i**

-Not supported.
-All exec commands are interactive by default.
+When set to true, keep stdin open even if not attached.
+The default is *false*.

 **--latest**, **-l**

 Instead of providing the container name or ID, use the last created container.
 If you use methods other than Podman to run containers such as CRI-O, the last started container could be from either of those methods.

 The latest option is not supported on the remote client.